Free Shipping for orders over $50.

 I left these strips intact, if you do this be aware the masking between the vinyl strips must be allowed to bunch in order to absorb any creasing that may occur.
 Due to its length and narrow width this section saw creasing on the ends.
 The distance between the strips in this photo were closer at the tips than the center as a result.

-As you can see we get a lot of coverage with this vinyl, I only used 10 pieces for both side of this helmet and the chin strap.
+As you can see we get a lot of coverage with this vinyl, I only used 10 pieces for both sides of this helmet and the chin strap.
 The kit contains 22.
 The side pieces can be seen from the rear as well.

 Applying these decals took about 25 minutes from start to finish.